The five highest fines in July 2024

 2nd AS Watson Health & Beauty Continental Europe, Netherlands: 600,000 euros

 The reason for this is that the company tracked visitors to the Kruidvat.nl website using tracking cookies without their knowledge or consent.
-In this way, Kruidvat collected sensitive personal data from millions of website visitors without their consent.
+In this way, Kruidvat collected sensitive personal data of millions of website visitors without their consent.

 The company also created personal profiles of visitors by collecting data such as location, pages visited, products added and purchased, and recommendations clicked on.
 The data collected included sensitive information such as pregnancy tests, contraceptives and medications, which allowed for a detailed and invasive profile of visitors.